-Dealing With Student Hangovers
+How To Deal With Student Hangovers

-Fresh ginger has been used as a nausea remedy for thousands of years.
-The hardy root has properties which help to soothe the stomach.
+Woken up feeling fragile?
+Fresh ginger has been used as a nausea remedy for thousands of years, as the natural root has properties which help to soothe the stomach.
 Fortunately for the student budget, ginger keeps for ages, so you can buy in bulk at the start of term if you foresee many hangovers ahead.

 Mix a few chunks of ginger with hot water and a teaspoon of brown sugar to make a hangover busting brew.
 Alternatively, try chewing on some crystalized ginger.

 The Science: Ginger is what’s known as a “carminative” and helps to soothe your digestive system and rid the body of a build-up of gas that might cause pain and bloating.

 Even if the thought of food makes you want to hurl, eating something will speed up the healing process.
 The best foods to have are high-calorie but easily digestible, so swap your Full English Breakfast for simple beans on toast, or even just a banana.